Mini Cheesecakes for Easter – Mini Egg Cheesecake

 I think the pastel purple was my favourite of the cheesecakes.
 Even though they look different they all have the same gorgeous vanilla creamy flavour.
 I love finding the mini egg chunks throughout the cream as you eat it too.
 Absolutely delicious.

 I left some of the cream mixture as plain to go with the white mini eggs.
 I then did some pastel yellow and the remaining mix pastel pink and pastel purple.
-Studded with mini eggs to serve they are the cutest no bake cheesecake ever.
-In my humble opinion.
+Studded with mini eggs to serve they are the cutest no bake mini cheesecakes ever.
+In my humble opinion about these individual mini egg cheesecakes.

 When you make the cheesecakes don’t add the mini eggs to the top until you’re ready to serve.
 This is because the the colour will start to run off when it comes into contact with the moisture from the cream.
 It won’t be too drastic but if they move you will see where they have been.